biocompibens/ALFA/README.md

 1. Gene / intergenic
 2. Exon / intron / intergenic
-3. 5’-UTR / CDS / 3’-UTR / intron / intergenic (default)
+3. (Default) 5’-UTR / CDS / 3’-UTR / intron / intergenic
 4. 5’-UTR / start_codon / CDS / stop_codon / 3’-UTR / intron / intergenic

 *Warning: using a non-homogeneous GTF file in term of deep level annotations may lead to inconsistent results due to the fact that, for instance, reads mapping to genes without UTR annotation will increase the CDS category count whereas on the other genes, the UTR categories may be increased.*

 ### Priorities
-By default, as GTF files are built on a hierarchical way, some assumptions are made on categories priorities.
+By default, as GTF files are built on a hierarchical way, some assumptions are made on categories priorities:
 > start_codon/stop_codon > five_prime_utr/three_prime_utr/CDS > exon > transcript > gene

-This means, for example, that a nucleotide found in a *gene* as well as in a *transcript* will be counted within the *transcript* category.
+This means, for example, that a nucleotide found in a *exon* as well as in a *CDS* will be counted within the *CDS* category.
 In case of a nucleotide found in two categories of equal priority, the count is split between them.
 Overlapping biotype priorities are first solved with the associated category, in case of an equality, the previous principle is applied.

 ### Unknown feature
-If ALFA meets a category that is not reference in its code, it won’t take it into account as its priority is tricky to assess.
+If ALFA meets a category that is not referenced in its code, it will be ignored since its priority is tricky to assess.
 However, an unknown biotype is added on the fly and will be processed.